SFPC/sfpc.github.io/artiststatement-spring2020.md

 - Yes, we can give you 100% refund up to 10 days before class starts
 - 50% refund after 10 days, until the first day of class
 - No refunds can be given after the first day of class

+### Accessibility

+Our classes are conducted in spoken English with audiovisual materials such as slides, code examples and video.
+All classes will be held over Zoom until further notice.
+Please contact us if you need a special accessibility requests.
+In the past, we worked with American Sign Language Interpreters and Visual Interpreters, as well as accessibility and disability rights organizations to make our classes more inclusive.
+Our programs are rapidly changing due to the COVID-19, we are adjusting to the needs of our community.
+Please help us become more accessible and inclusive. info@sfpc.io

 If you have more questions, please email celine.katzman@gmail.com